Sam Ashworth (songwriter): Early life

-Originally from Sacramento, California, Sam Ashworth is the son of Charlie Peacock.
+Originally from Sacramento, California, Sam Ashworth is the son of musician and producer Charlie Peacock.
 Growing up, Sam was steeped in the recording process and surrounded by artists, songwriters, and creative professionals setting the stage for his own career as a songwriter, producer, and recording artist.
 At age nine, Sam moved from Sacramento to Nashville.

 While still in high school, Ashworth wrote "I Won't Stay Long", recorded on Sixpence None the Richer's 1997 self-titled album.
-By 23, he had produced parts of Michael W. Smith's Healing Rain, for which he received a Grammy nomination and Gold Record.
+At age 23, he produced parts of Michael W. Smith's Healing Rain, which received a Grammy nomination and Gold Record.

 Career

-Since 2005, Ashworth has released three solo projects as a recording artist starting with his release of the critically acclaimed, full-length record Gonna Get It Wrong Before I Get It Right.
+Since 2005, Ashworth has released three solo projects as a recording artist including Gonna Get It Wrong Before I Get It Right.

-His career's songwriting and production credits span R&B, Americana, folk, pop and EDM, including collaborations with H.E.R., Leslie Odom Jr., Ruby Amanfu, Dierks Bentley, the Civil Wars, the Lone Bellow, Beth Nielsen Chapman, Brett Dennen, and Laidback Luke.
+His songwriting and production credits span R&B, Americana, folk, pop and EDM, including collaborations with H.E.R., Leslie Odom Jr., his wife Ruby Amanfu, Dierks Bentley, the Civil Wars, the Lone Bellow, Beth Nielsen Chapman, Brett Dennen, and Laidback Luke.

-In 2016, he sang and co-wrote the Dutch Top 40 Dance Smash "Million Times" with Rui.
+In 2016, he co-wrote and sang the song "Million Times" with Rui.

-He co-wrote nine songs on H.E.R.'s album, I Used to Know Her, including "Hard Place".
+Ashworth co-wrote nine songs on H.E.R.'s album I Used to Know Her, including "Hard Place".
 The album and received nominations for Album of the Year and Song of the Year respectively.
-The song was part of a fashion collaboration with Tommy Hilfiger where the lyrics were displayed on merchandise.

-He co-wrote four songs on Leslie Odom Jr.'s 2019 album Mr..
+Ashworth co-wrote four songs on Leslie Odom Jr.'s 2019 album Mr..
 The following year, Odom's song "Cold", co-written by Ashworth, was re-released featuring Sia.
 Odom and Ashworth's song "Speak Now" from the Amazon Original Film One Night in Miami... is nominated in the 2021 Golden Globe Awards for Best Original Song as well as the 2021 Critics' Choice Award for Best Song.
-It has been lauded by Variety as a potential Oscar nominee for 2021's Best Original Song.